Open-source internet freedom tool

 Under the hood

-Meridian architecture — HAProxy SNI routing, Caddy TLS, Xray Reality
+Meridian architecture — nginx SNI routing and TLS, Xray Reality

 Standalone mode (no domain)

-HAProxy sits on port 443 and routes traffic by TLS SNI.
-Reality connections route to Xray, while Caddy handles everything else — serving connection pages over HTTPS with a Let's Encrypt IP certificate.
-XHTTP transport runs through Caddy via path-based routing — no extra port exposed.
+nginx sits on port 443 and routes traffic by TLS SNI using its stream module.
+Reality connections route to Xray, while nginx's http module handles everything else — serving connection pages over HTTPS with a Let's Encrypt IP certificate (via acme.sh).
+XHTTP transport runs through nginx via path-based routing — no extra port exposed.

 Domain mode (CDN fallback)